Site icon She Travels Australia

 Conclusion

-Whether you’re planning a short trip, embarking on long term travel or you’re traveling from overseas or interstate, traveling in Australia with dogs is possible if you plan ahead.
+Whether you’re planning a short trip, embarking on long term travel or you’re traveling from overseas or interstate, travelling Australia with a dog is possible if you plan ahead.

 Deciding whether to take your dog on your trip through Australia will take some consideration.
 Where are you planning to visit?
 How old is your dog?
 Could you bear to part with them or are they better off with you? and many other factors.